Sunday 23 June 1940

 Wilma Rudolph is born in Saint Bethlehem, Tennessee.
 She becomes known as the fastest woman in the world in the late 1950s and early 1960s.

-And, speaking of the Beatles, Stuart Sutcliffe is born in Edinburgh, Scotland.
-Sutcliffe is the original bassist for the group, but, while extremely creative, his musical skills are lacking.
-He leaves the band before it becomes famous.
-He perishes in 1962 from a brain aneurysm and is remembered by fans as the "Fifth Beatle."
+And, speaking of the Beatles, Stuart Sutcliffe is born on 23 June 1940 in Edinburgh, Scotland.
+Sutcliffe is the original bassist for the group.
+While extremely creative and a key figure (along with the friends that he brings into the Beatles' orbit) in the fabrication of the Beatles' memorable visual style, Sutcliffe's musical skills are lacking.
+He leaves the band before it becomes famous just like Pete Best.
+Stu Sutcliffe perishes in 1962 from a brain aneurysm and is remembered by many fans as the "Fifth Beatle."

 June 1, 1940: Devastation at Dunkirk